teiResa/teiResa/README.md

 2024-07-06 Health tests results hyperfocus day.
 Taking a rest and i'll work in a bit.
 Just committing to beat midnight.
 I did review earlier, so it's okay.

 2024-07-07 Still feeling out of it today, but tonight I am trying to figure out what is going on with the font awesome urls.
 This is a safety commit because my brain is really struggling to think today.

+2024-07-08 PSB again today.
+D baught the train tickets for the 9th, so hopefully they just cooperate already.
 -->